 Whether it's extracurricular classes, homework assignments, a part-time job or the demands of a full social life, there’s no doubting that students often have a lot on their plate.
 And when college applications eventually come about, it can be an even greater challenge to stay on top of everything.
 That's where our tutoring experts step in, offering a study skills program that focuses on effective planning, managing and prioritizing skills — helping students take on any project and achieve the right results.

 Skills for Greater Success in School, from Grade 4 to High School Graduation and Beyond

-Your Child in Grade 4-12 Will Learn:
+Your Child Will Learn:

-- How to manage time and workloads more efficiently.
+- How to plan and track projects.

 - Organizational tips for creating an efficient personal study area and completing homework.